1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 1878 Morgan Silver Dollar

-Understanding the 1878 Morgan silver dollar value requires examining these critical variety differences alongside condition grades.
-Values fluctuate dramatically across different combinations, from as little as $15 for heavily circulated San Francisco specimens to over $207,000 for rare proof variants in pristine condition.
+Understanding the 1878 Morgan Silver Dollar value requires examining these critical variety differences alongside condition grades.
+Values fluctuate dramatically across different combinations, from as little as $40 for heavily circulated specimens to over $275,000 for the rarest proof cameo variants in pristine condition.

 Whether you’re a seasoned collector building a comprehensive set or just discovered an 1878 Morgan Dollar in an old collection, knowing the specific variety and accurately assessing condition are essential steps to determining your coin’s true worth.